aws-samples/automating-a-security-incident-with-step-functions/README.md

 Follow the prompts in the deploy process to set the stack name and AWS Region.

-Next, the following command will create a Cloudformation Stack and deploy your SAM resources.

 ## Creating the Step function